 There is nothing more profound than sitting in a full breast clinic waiting room amongst so many people waiting for and receiving results.
 Some people are waiting to see the doctor to check a lump they’ve found, some are waiting for an ultrasound to confirm what that lump is, and some are receiving results that are good, while others are receiving devastating news.
 Some are being told about the treatment they will receive that day due to having an easily removable cyst, and some will be talking about the next steps or how they will need to face cancer.

 Looking around a breast clinic waiting room is both heartbreaking and inspiring.
 It’s in a place like this that you can see humans as they truly are, completely raw.
 The different facial expressions, body language, the people holding hands with loved ones, and the ones sat alone, some smiling through the fear, some obviously nervous and worried.
 People deal with things so differently and I think this is one place where you realise that we are all going through the same things in life, whether it’s this or other illnesses, or things unrelated – we all have difficult times.

 Finding a Breast Lump

 Three years ago, I was sitting in the living room with my boyfriend when I suddenly felt a weird pang of discomfort – not quite pain – in my breast.
 I felt it and there was a large, obvious lump.
 Instantly, the worst sprung to mind.
-I let out a loud gasp, hand over my boob and asked my boyfriend to feel me!

 The next day, I went to the local medical walk-in centre only to be told that’s what a breast feels like.
 I argued, of course.
 I was a 29 year old woman who knew something was wrong, but I was turned away.
 I stormed out angry and upset, and worried out of my mind.
 I’d never had anything like this before, and I wouldn’t relax until I’d done something.
 I went for a second opinion, and of course the lump was found.